-By working smarter and being open to partnerships, we are: well into construction of a new 145 bed long-term care home in Corner Brook; building a new ambulatory care unit in Carbonear, which also has 28 additional long-term care beds that were opened in that community; we are weeks from starting construction of a new protective care unit in Botwood, long-term care homes in Gander and Grand Falls-Windsor, as well as a new mental health and addictions hospital here in St. John's; and, construction of a new acute care hospital in Corner Brook will start later this year.
+By working smarter and being open to partnerships, we are:

+- Well into construction of a new 145 bed long-term care home in Corner Brook; - ▶ Building a new ambulatory care unit in Carbonear, which is in addition to the 28 long-term care beds that were opened in the community;

+- ▶ Weeks away from starting construction of a new protective care unit in Botwood, longterm care homes in Gander and Grand-Falls-Windsor, as well as a new mental health and addictions hospital here in St. John's; and, - ▶ Construction of a new acute care hospital in Corner Brook will start later this year.

-And that's just health care.
+That's just health care.

-That doesn't include the improvements to transportation infrastructure or new schools being constructed in communities such as Gander, Paradise, Coley's Point or Bay d'Espoir.
+That doesn't include the improvements to transportation infrastructure or new schools being constructed in such communities as Gander, Paradise, Coley's Point or Bay d'Espoir.

-Mr. Speaker, that is our goal, that is our legacy - better services and better outcomes.
+Mr. Speaker, that's our goal...that's our legacy - better services; better outcomes.